 Component 1: Devising 40%

 Students develop a devised piece of theatre, based on a provided stimulus.
-In addition to performing this, they produce a portfolio which analyses and evaluates the devising process.
+In addition to performing this, they produce a portfolio which analyses and evaluates the devising process, followed by a timed evaluation.

 Component 2: Performance from Text 20%